malber/scrum-workshop/workshop/furnish-my-house/README.md

 -  Pre-created stickies, each with a piece of furniture (plus additional ones that can be created by the people)
 -  Legos

+I personally recommend:
+- the Ikea home planner at http://www.ikea.com/ms/en_JP/rooms_ideas/splashplanners.html
+- roomsketcher.com

-I personally use the Ikea home planner: http://www.ikea.com/ms/en_JP/rooms_ideas/splashplanners.html It's easy to use, it's engaging and we've all used it!
+Both are easy to use, especially the latter.
+They are engaging and we've all faced the room designing challenge once!

-Make sure you get the permission to use this from Ikea, of course, before using this.
+Make sure you get the permission to use this from the software owners before using them, of course.

 Once you get the permission, here's two rooms that should be publicly accessible and that you can use together with the backlog above
 - Kitchen: http://kitchenplanner.ikea.com/JP/UI/Pages/VPUI.htm?Lang=en-GB&LoadDesign=0c34ffef707c4b9d88a8f7e227bf8751&UIContext=Kitchen&IsSharedDesign=1